Dealing With Emotions

 NOTE: Subscribe box is down below the mountain picture.

 I will not lie and tell you life is all roses because it is not.
 Some days I can not move and lay on this bed in agony and some days I am able to sit in my power chair for a little while.
-But no matter what kind of day, I look for something good to focus on whether it is my dreams, my daisy, my son who is so good at taking care of me, my friends on line…no matter what..thee is always something good to find in life if you look hard enough.
+But no matter what kind of day, I look for something good to focus on whether it is my dreams, my daisy, my son who is so good at taking care of me, my other son and dil and my Sweetpea, my family, my friends on line…no matter what..there is always something good to find in life if you look hard enough.
 Just remember it is how you think that determines what life is like.

 “If you think you can or you think you can not, you will be right.”

-I am 64.
+I will be 65 this May of 2014.
 Life has been a journey of health issues since before I was 32 and got sprayed by a crop duster.
-I have warrior attitude.
+I have a warrior attitude.
 Being a warrior does not mean you always win.
 It means you never quit trying.
 Life is what you make it and I choose to make mine as happy as possible no matter where I am in life.

 Son and Daisy

-I still dream of going back to Italy, of us having one of those mini buses with a lift for my chair that son can convert into a travel home for us to make it easier when I have to go to Denver for surgeries and stuff.
+I still dream of going back to Italy, of us having one of those mini buses with a lift for my chair that son can convert into a motor home for us to make it easier when I have to go to Denver for surgeries and stuff.
 I still dream of learning how to tap dance…yes even on these crutches or laying on my hospital bed, just so I can say I did.
-All I need are a pair of size 11 tap shoes.
+All I need are a pair of size 11 tap shoes and a board at the foot of my bed.
+I dream of many things.

 image from facebookemoticons123.blogspot.com